 - If someone is asking too many questions about where you’re staying, you’re itinerary or if you’re married, just lie.
 You don’t have to tell them the truth, so keep yourself safe and tell some white lies if you don’t feel comfortable with the questions or who’s asking them.

-- Look up the places you will be staying before you start out on your trip.
-You will definitely want to stay somewhere you feel comfortable, that’s secure, has friendly staff, a good atmosphere to return to, and feels safe for a woman staying by themselves.
+- Look up the places you will be staying at before you start out on your trip.
 Needless to say, you should definitely pay attention to reviews from fellow females on whatever accommodation you want to stay at.

 - Beware of drink spiking.
 This does happen and the best way to avoid is to keep an eye on your drink, never put it down, and to refuse (politely, of course) any offers to have a drink bought for you.